Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Problem Statement: Comparison of Time-Varying and Time-Invariant Control Scheduling

 Despite the significant increase in size and complexity, the same core principles outlined above apply to controllability of real-world networks.
-The large size of these networks, however, imposes new constraints on the choice of the controllability measure $f$ that make the use of $f(\cdot) = \lambda_{\min}(\cdot)$, $\tr((\cdot)^{-1})^{-1}$, and $\det(\cdot)$ numerically infeasible and theoretically over-conservative (Methods).
+The large size of these networks, however, imposes new constraints on the choice of the controllability measure $f$ that make the use of $f(\cdot) = \lambda_{\min}(\cdot)$, $\tr((\cdot)^{-1})^{-1}$, and $\det(\cdot)$ numerically infeasible and theoretically over-conservative, as discussed in detail in Appendix~\ref{sec:measures}.
 As a result, we resort to the particular choice of controllability measure

 for networks beyond $n \simeq 15$.
 Since this measure has the smallest sensitivity to the choice of $\{\iota_k\}_{k = 0}^{K - 1}$ (Figure~\ref{fig:tv-adv}(b)), we expect any network that benefits from TVCS using the choice of equation~\eqref{eq:tr} to also benefit from it using other Gramian-based measures (while the converse is not necessarily true, i.e., there are networks that significantly benefit from TVCS using other measures but show no benefit in terms of $\tr(\Wc_K)$).
 Figure~\ref{fig:tv-adv}(c) illustrates an air transportation network among the busiest airports in the United States, comprising of $n = 500$ nodes.
-The size of the network makes the use of $f(\cdot) = \lambda_{\min}(\cdot)$, $\tr((\cdot)^{-1})^{-1}$, and $\det(\cdot)$ infeasible, but using the choice of equation~\eqref{eq:tr} we see a $\chi \simeq 20\%$ improvement in the controllability of the network, verifying our expectation about the benefits of TVCS.
+Using~\eqref{eq:tr}, we see $\chi \simeq 20\%$ improvement in controllability, verifying our expectation about the benefits of TVCS.

-In spite of this potential benefit, TVCS has usually higher computational and implementation costs that need to be taken into account.
+In spite of this potential benefit, TVCS has usually higher computational and implementation costs.
 These include the higher computational cost of computing the optimal TVCS, and that of installing an actuator at several (ideally all) nodes of the network.
 Further, not all networks benefit from TVCS alike.
-A simple directed chain network with the same size as that of Figure~\ref{fig:tv-adv}(a) gains absolutely no benefit from TVCS, independently of the choice of controllability measure $f$ (Figure~\ref{fig:tv-adv}(d-e)).
-Similarly, $\chi$ values of $0$ are also observed in larger, complex networks, indicating that the optimal TVCS involves the control of a single node at all times (Figure~\ref{fig:tv-adv}(f)).
+A simple directed chain network with the same size as that of Figure~\ref{fig:tv-adv}(a) gains absolutely no benefit from TVCS, independently of the choice of $f$ (Figure~\ref{fig:tv-adv}(d-e)).
+Similarly, $\chi = 0$ is also observed in larger, complex networks, indicating that the optimal TVCS and the optimal TICS are the same (Figure~\ref{fig:tv-adv}(f)).

+These observations collectively raise a fundamental question that constitutes the main problem studied in this paper.
+Before formally stating the problem, we need a definition for ease of reference.